 App Management Introduction

 The FileWave app is designed to give school districts the ability to create, manage, and automatically assign assets to students in Incident IQ by utilizing the data stored in FileWave.
 In addition, integrating Chrome devices into Incident IQ allows you to view an asset's metadata in one convenient location.
-This includes basic device information, OS and firmware versions, the installed apps on a device, and other data agents find useful during the course of working a ticket.
+This includes basic device information, OS and firmware versions, the installed apps on a device, and other data agents found useful during the course of working a ticket.

 When installed, you can access the FileWave app by selecting Incident IQ Apps > Apps Management.
 This will take you to your Installed Apps page where you can select the Options button to access the FileWave app management.

-The Overview Tab provides gives you the ability to quickly review the authentication status between Incident IQ and FileWave as well as details concerning the last system sync.
+The Overview Tab provides you the ability to quickly review the authentication status between Incident IQ and FileWave as well as details concerning the last system sync.

 The Sync section allows you to quickly review what occurred during the last scheduled system sync.
 Clicking on the View Details link will automatically open the last syncs details.
 Additionally, you can also manually start a sync from here using the Start Sync button.